 Click the links below to access resource websites to learn more about care for diabetes.

-Get the facts from the American Diabetes Association and stop misconceptions about the disease.
+Get the facts from the Center for Disease Control and Prevention and stop misconceptions about the disease.

 Help prevent or delay common long-term diabetes complications with these tips found on caring.com.